Your Guide to Mosquito & Tick Defense: DEET vs. Picaridin vs. Permethrin

 Scenic Dermatology’s Take

-Whether you’re chasing autumn colors or spring trout, Minnesota’s bugs don’t take a day off—and neither should your protection.
+Whether you’re headed to the cabin, hiking wooded trails, watching kids’ sports at dusk, or just trying to enjoy the backyard, Minnesota’s bugs don’t take a day off—and neither should your protection.
 At Scenic Dermatology in Chaska, our board-certified team recommends permethrin-treated clothing plus picaridin or DEET on exposed skin for a double layer of defense.
-If you ever develop a repellent-related rash or need expert help with insect bites or bite reactions, call us at (952) 520-5000 for an appointment!
-Enjoy the outdoors—mosquito- and tick-free!
+If you develop a repellent-related rash or need expert help with insect bites, bite reactions, or lingering irritation, call us at (952) 520-5000 for an appointment.
+Enjoy the outdoors—with fewer bites and better peace of mind.

 Discover & Research: